 Additional ingredients you will need - Butter (use a good quality butter, if you can), white granulated sugar, water.

-Like all brittles, this one needs to be cooked to the “hard crack” stage, which is 300° F. on a candy thermometer.
-You’ll really want to have a thermometer for this one.
-There are methods for gauging this point by dropping a bit into cold water, but I think it’s still a bit of guessing game there.
-To my way of thinking, the investment of $5 in a candy thermometer is money well spent.
+Like all brittles, this one needs to be cooked to the "hard crack" stage, which is 300° F. on a candy thermometer.
+You'll really want to have a thermometer for this one.
+There are methods for gauging this point by dropping a bit into cold water, but I think it's still a bit of guessing game there.
+To my way of thinking, the small dollar investment in a candy thermometer is money well spent!